G0PLY/DCLXVI_X/README.md

 Ironman-esk inspired Diablo mod

 --------------------------------------------------------------------------------------------------
+9/16/23 -- Fix for Bloodmage, spells are no longer blocked by not having enough mana

 As of 6/18/23 this mod was updated with a bunch of changes that are not listed below...

 Added "Classes", class skills may only be used by other classes with scrolls and staves,